Martin-Thorne/AndroidCV/README.md

 ---------------------------------------------------------------------------------

-Android CV V1.0.0 is being built.
-The release will consists of the following:
+Android CV V1.0.0 is completed.
+The release consists of the following:

 * Initial screen: About the app and how to navigate
 * Screen that contains all of my CV